Chart Color Schemes

 Residential development activity is slightly higher than average within Norman Gardens when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Norman Gardens had approximately 25 dwelling approvals per year.
-Between FY-21 and FY-25, around 129 homes were approved, with an additional 26 in FY-26.
-This results in about 4.1 people moving to the area for each dwelling built over those years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Norman Gardens has experienced around 26 dwellings receiving development approval per year.
+Approximately 130 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional 35 approved so far in FY-26.
+This results in an average of about four people moving to the area for each dwelling built annually over these years.

-New development consists of 82.0% detached dwellings and 18.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
-The estimated population per dwelling approval is 430 people.
-Looking ahead, Norman Gardens is projected to grow by 1,048 residents through to 2041, with development keeping pace with projected growth, though buyers may face increasing competition as the population expands.
+This results in relatively constrained buyer choice and supports interest in existing dwellings.
+The area's new development primarily consists of detached dwellings (82.0%) with townhouses or apartments making up the remaining 18.0%, maintaining its traditional low-density character focused on family homes.
+As of now, there are estimated to be around 430 people per dwelling approval in Norman Gardens, reflecting its quiet and low-activity development environment.
+Looking ahead, Norman Gardens is projected to grow by approximately 1,045 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Development appears to be keeping pace with this projected growth, although buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development